Regulatory, Pricing, and Reimbursement

 In case of recidivism, the two minimum and maximum limits of the fine and closure stipulated upon under this Article shall be doubled.

-Regarding the data protection responsibility on the dispensers, there are no data protection laws or regulations in Egypt, however, the Code of Ethics means that Doctors cannot disclose a patients’ secrets that have been disclosed to him due to his profession unless certain cases are applied.
+Regarding the data protection responsibility on the dispensers, recently Egypt has ratified a new Data Protection Law No.151 in of year 2020m it aims to safeguard the rights of individuals in Egypt in respect of their personal data and to place responsibilities on businesses in how they process personal data.
+However, the Code of Ethics means that Doctors cannot disclose a patients’ secrets that have been disclosed to him due to his profession unless certain cases are applied.
 Moreover, the Penal Code prohibits the disclosure of patients’ secrets by physicians, pharmacists, nurses and midwives.

 Concerning the safety of the patients, as per the Code of Ethics, the Doctor must warn his patients to take all the precautionary means and to guide them of the consequences in case of non-compliance with his instructions.
 The Doctor may request the signatures of his patients.